ACT OF GOD INSURANCE CLAIMS IN TEXAS

 Do I Need a Texas Act of God Insurance Lawyer?

 Absolutely.
 At first, you might think your case is simple.
-However, insurance companies intentionally craft complicated policies in order to confuse policyholders and get out of payments.
+However, insurance companies intentionally craft complicated policies to confuse policyholders and get out of payments.
 At Reich & Binstock of Houston, we refuse to allow big insurance companies to take advantage of you during a difficult time.
 If you or someone you know needs an attorney who will fight for just compensation, give our office a call.
 Schedule your free consultation at 713-622-7271, or fill out our online intake form today.

-There is a never a fee unless we recover on your behalf.
+There is never a fee unless we recover on your behalf.